 Clearlight would like to remind users that this should not be taken as direct medical advice, and you should always consult a licensed health practitioner before making any significant changes to your lifestyle or existing pain treatment regimen.

-Below I describe 2 different mechanisms by which infrared saunas, including far infrared light, can stimulate sauna healing.
+Below I describe 2 different mechanisms by which infrared saunas, including far-infrared light, can stimulate sauna healing.

-There's not an exceeding amount of available research on "far infrared", as compared to visible light and near infrared light (1; 2; 3).
+There's not an exceeding amount of available research on "far infrared", compared to visible light and near-infrared light (1; 2; 3).